Meet The Team

 "We are pleased to have called your company and will certainly recommend you to our neighbors who also have..."
 Read Full Testimonial

-Bob has a diverse technical background as a field service engineer and has worked in the home improvement industry since 2007.
-He has inspected hundreds of below-grade spaces and relishes the opportunity to solve water problems for frustrated homeowners.
+Bob holds degrees in Electronics Technology and Business Management.
+He has a diverse technical background as a field service engineer and has worked in the home improvement industry since 2007.

-A lifelong resident of the Lansing, Michigan area, Bob currently lives in Mason, Michigan.
-He has traveled extensively, including working in 32 countries.
-He speaks German, formerly served in the U.S. Army, and holds an FCC license to operate high-wattage radio equipment.
-Bob’s favorite leisure activities are woodworking, tennis and collecting Lionel trains.
+German, is a veteran of the U.S. Army, and holds a FCC license to operate high-wattage radio equipment.
+His favorite leisure activities are woodworking, tennis, and collecting Lionel trains.

 To keep the water out, this homeowner had Basement System's SunHouse window wells installed.
 The SunHouse lids will keep debris from piling up inside the well and allow the outside light to shine in.